Historic Parks & Gardens

 |Parks and gardens of special historic interest||Grade|

 Development will not be permitted that adversely affects the character, setting, amenities, historical context or views within, into or from a park or Garden of historic interest.
-Applications involving a park or garden of historic interest will entail consultation with English Heritage, and possibly other consultees (such as the Garden History Society).
+Applications involving a park or garden of historic interest will entail consultation with Historic England, and possibly other consultees (such as the Garden History Society).

 World Heritage Sites